CSCfi/csc-user-guide/docs/support/tutorials/gromacs-throughput.md

 exchange or free energy simulations using ensemble-based distance or orientation restraints.

-Another utility of `multidir` is that it can be used to increase the GPU efficiency of small systems.
-By launching multiple trajectories per GPU, the combined throughput of each independent simulation will increase due to better GPU utilization.
-This is especially useful to maximize the performance for small systems on LUMI-G, as well on Mahti where only full CPU nodes can be reserved.
+Another utility of `multidir` is that it can be used to increase the parallel efficiency of small systems.
+By launching multiple trajectories per GPU (or CPU node), the combined throughput of each independent simulation will increase due to better resource utilization.
+This is especially useful for maximizing the performance of small systems on LUMI-G, as well on Mahti where only full CPU nodes can be reserved.

 ## Example batch script for Mahti